codesavvysoftware/PBSpewFiltering/README.md

   1. Add unit tests incrementally.
 I don't have very many but I have the infracture to the point where I can I can add to them easily.
 I intend to try to add one per day for a while anyway.

   2. Provide the means to write the results of unit tests to a file (besides just redirecting stderr and stdout from the command line which is in option).
+Finished, writes the results to an XML file that is supposed to be compatible with with xUnit a Jenkins plugin.

   3. "Pretty up" the unit test output.
+Not Needed.

   4. Add Visual Studio project file for making the application and the unit tests.